 What does the law do?
-Act 135 prohibits smoking in motor vehicles occupied by children (ages 7 and younger) who are required to be in a car seat or booster seat.
+Act 135 prohibits smoking or use of a tobacco substitute in motor vehicles occupied by children under the age of 8 who are required to be in a car seat or booster seat.
 This is a primary offense, meaning a driver can be pulled over and cited even if no other violations occurred.
 The violation is punishable by a fine of up to \$100.